 is pleased to present

-This independent study is intended primarily for RNs with a responsibility for or an interest in enhanced capability and extended life expectancy of flexible endoscopes.
-It will also be of interest to allied healthcare personnel and MDs involved in endoscopy.
+This learner-paced education activity is intended primarily for RNs with a responsibility for or an interest in the treatment of the stated GI bleeding disorders.
+The presentation will also be of interest to allied healthcare personnel and MDs.

-Participants will complete the web-based learning activity entitled “Care and Handling of the Flexible Endoscope”.
+Participants will complete the web-based learning activity entitled “Understanding GI Bleeding Disorders: GAVE & RP”.
 They will read the article, then register to take the post-test and complete the evaluation on the website.
 They will submit the documentation as directed.
 A bibliographic reference is included for those wishing additional information.

-According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), 1.0 hour earned in this activity is considered GI-Specific for the purposes of recertification by contact hours through ABCGN.
+ABCGN: According to the criteria of the American Board of Certification for Gastroenterology Nurses, 1 hour earned in this activity is considered GI Specific for the purpose of re-certification by contact hours through the ABCGN.

-- Successful completion: Participants must attend the entire program, including any resulting Q & A, and submit required documentation.
+- Successful completion: Participants must register, complete the entire program and submit required documentation.

 - Conflict of interest: Planners disclose no conflict of interest.
-The author, as an employee of the commercial support entity, hereby declares a conflict of interest.
+Subject matter experts who consulted on the project, are employees of the commercial support entity and hereby disclose a conflict of interest.
+The SME has signed a statement agreeing to present information fairly and without bias.

-- Commercial company support: Fees are underwritten by education funding provided by Integrated Medical Systems International, Inc.
+- Commercial company support: Fees are underwritten by education funding provided by Medtronic GI Solutions.

 - Non-commercial company support: None.